KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Hue.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `jquery.js`: Replace it with built-in fetch.
+4. Recommendation: Found `jshint` in file `jquery.js`: Replace "jshint" by "eslint".
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Hue-Controller by gueguet](https://github.com/gueguet/MMM-Hue-Controller)